 Purple Clouds in Florida

-Likely this purplish coloration was also responsible for the unusual purple hue that was cast on clouds in Florida after the offshore passage of Hurricane Dorian.
+Likely this purplish coloration was responsible for the unusual purple hue that was cast on clouds in Florida after the offshore passage of Hurricane Dorian, not the storm itself as some were led to believe.
 Instead of the more typical orange and yellow hues being reflected off the clouds, the purple colors caused by sunlight strained through volcanic aerosols and then reflected onto the clouds.

 If you’ve made any unusual sightings of sky colors caused by these recent volcanic eruptions, we would lava to hear them!